Alcohol and Other Drugs

 The Office of Health Promotion supports students’ ability to make healthy decisions about alcohol and other drug use on and off campus by providing resources and information.
 While drinking and substance use do occur among college students, the actual rate of use is considerably lower than students perceive.

 Every two years, Lewis & Clark students participate in the National College Health Assessment (NCHA), which surveys students on a variety of health issues.
-A recent assessment asked Lewis and Clark students how often they think their fellow classmates drink alcohol or use marijuana.The survey found that there are myths regarding the social norms of alcohol and other drug use.
+A recent assessment asked Lewis and Clark students how often they think their fellow classmates drink alcohol or use cannabis.The survey found that there are myths regarding the social norms of alcohol and other drug use.
 While we may believe everyone is doing it, there are more abstaining than we think.

 Myth: Everybody drinks at least some of the time.